mmazurk/Getting-and-Cleaning-Project/README.md

 # Running the Function

 Before running this code, please ensure that the raw dataset is located in the working directory and extracted/placed in a folder called: UCI HAR Dataset.
+Once you run the code, you will produce a tidy data set that has exactly nine columns in it.
+The first row contains the column names and each additional row represents a case.

 # Description of the Original Dataset